Professional Indemnity Insurance Costs: Key Takeaways

 Cost of Professional Indemnity Insurance: Bottom Line

-The average cost of professional indemnity insurance goes from $32 to $193 monthly, based on your profession and location.
-While factors like industry risk and business size drive these differences, you can find more affordable coverage by comparing quotes, adjusting deductibles and bundling coverage types.
+The average cost of professional indemnity insurance is $32 to $193 monthly, based on your profession and location.
+Industry risk and business size affect what you pay.
+To find more affordable coverage, compare quotes, adjust your deductible and bundle coverage types.

 How Much Does Professional Indemnity Insurance Cost: FAQ